Cubic graphs and the golden mean: Groups with two or more ends

 Therefore, we have $|S\cap C|=1$, and we write $\{s\}=S\cap C$ and $\{s_1,s_2\}=S\smi C$.
 Either A or B of Lemma \ref{l94} holds.

-If one of $\{s_1,s_2\}$ has a normal form starting from an element in $H\setminus C$, and the other has a normal form starting from an element in $K\setminus C$, then the claim follows by Theorem \ref{moe}(b).
-For the remaining case, we may assume without loss of generality that the normal forms of both $s_1$ and $s_2$ start in $H \smi C$.
+If one of $\{s_1,s_2\}$ has a normal form starting with an element in $H\setminus C$, and the other has a normal form starting with an element in $K\setminus C$, then the claim follows by Theorem \ref{moe}(ii)(b).
+For the remaining case, we may assume without loss of generality that the normal forms of both $s_1$ and $s_2$ start with elements in $H \smi C$.
 It follows that, under either A and B, both normal forms end in $H\smi C$.